tskit-dev/msprime/docs/ancestry.md

 ```

 :::{warning}
-It is very imporant to remember to set a ``duration`` value in the first
+It is very important to remember to set a ``duration`` value in the first
 model here!
 Otherwise, the entire simulation will run under the DTWF model.
 :::